moves-rwth/nitwit-validator/bench/svcomp/artifact_Readme.txt.md

 ## Hardware for reproduction
 For a complete run of the benchmark a laptop with 16 GB of RAM should be sufficient when the timeout to validation is set to a small value, e.g., 2 seconds.
-This yields the majority of successful validations, cca 97%, that we obtained when a larger timeout value was used (rough equivalent to 90 seconds on SV-COMP Apollon machines for our computational cluster).
+This yields the majority of successful validations, ca. 97%, that we obtained when a larger timeout value was used (rough equivalent to 90 seconds on SV-COMP Apollon machines for our computational cluster).

 When we ran the benchmark as specified in step 13. below on a laptop with Intel i5-8250U (4 cores, hyperthreading, base